-To referee at an IJF event a referee must hold an IJF international licence and be active in their nation and continent.
-The IJF Referee Commission will select the referees for the IJF events.
+To referee at an IJF WJT event, and other events as agreed by the IJF Executive Committee, a referee must hold an IJF international licence and be active in their nation and continent.
+The IJF Referee Commission will select the referees for the IJF events and other events as agreed by the IJF Executive Committee.
 The selection is based on:

-The IJF referee ranking list.
+- The IJF referee ranking list.

-The level of the event.
+- The level of the event.

-The period in which the event takes place (e.g. during or out of Olympic qualification).
+- The period in which the event takes place (e.g. during or out of Olympic qualification).

-The development stage of the referee.
+- The development stage of the referee.

-Generally, the contest shall be conducted by three referees of different nationalities to the two competing athletes.
+Generally, the contest shall be conducted by three referees of different nationalities to the two competing contestants.
 For team competitions the same principle applies.
 In advance of the competition, before the weight category per mat distribution, the selected referees are allocated to a tatami.
 The assignment of the referees and judges to each contest is done using the IJF tournament software.
 The selection is done to guarantee nation neutrality and gives, in the long run, approximately the same number of assignments to be a referee on the mat and a judge on the technical table.
 After following these conditions, the selection done is completely random.